- What qualifications do you have?

 - What skills and knowledge do you need to be successful in your job?

-- What are the best points about your job?
+- What are the best and worst points about your job?

-- What advice do you have for students and graduates interested in planning as a career?
+- What advice do you have for students and graduates interested in a career as a town planner?